viveksura/viveksura/README.md

     - Stack: Python-FastAPI, React, SQL, EMR, Spark, ElasticSearch, AWS, DynamoDB, MongoDB, AWS Athena, Glue, S3

 - Sr. Full Stack Developer & Team Lead at **_[Report Garden](https://reportgarden.com/)_** - (May 2016 to June 2023)
   - Worked on multiple products, built multiple microservices.
-Learnt a lot of software engineering, data engineering, team management, crisis management, customer support and all things start-up
+Learnt a lot of saas, software engineering, data engineering, product management, engineering management, customer support and all other things related to tech & startup
   - Handled all things product, tech and devops: new features, support tickets, sales enablements, application performance and QA.
       - Responsible for maintaining $3M ARR with a team of 3 junior developers.
       - Added several new features to the product per customer requests